keraton/Functional-Gherkin/README.md

 ## Functional specifications

 We try to implement as much as possible the functional style for this stateless Gherkin.
 These are the list of functional specifications of stateless gherkin.
+Note: Specification ~ 1 phrase

 - Specification is defined as expression
 - Specification should have one output